By: Shawn Brown, COO, Snap Tech IT

 Here are some business grade firewalls we recommend you avoid because they are notoriously less effective with their security, difficult to manage, or are more likely to be slow or die on you.

-Ubiquiti –a lot of providers have started recommending this to their clients because they are cheap and technically have some business features.
+Ubiquiti – Many providers have started recommending this to their clients because they are cheap and technically have some business features.
 The downside is that they fail badly on the security side of things and their performance doesn’t match that of the higher quality options.

 SonicWALL – This brand has been put through the private equity ringer a couple times and is struggling to find its way.
 There are many die-hard long-term fans of their product.
 Many years ago, it was our go-to product.
 Then they began to change.
 Where the SonicWALL product fell was when Dell acquired them.
 They pretty much gutted the security and performance of the product and ruined the channel sales process (like Dell tends to do).
 A couple years back SonicWALL was sold off from Dell and back into private equity.
 They are working hard to regain their former glory years, but the product is just not there.